MicrosoftDocs/quantum-docs-pr/articles/overview/quantum-computers.md

 uid: microsoft.quantum.overview.computers
 ---

-# What can we do with quantum computers?
+# What can a quantum computer do?

 What we can do with a quantum computer that can't be done with a classical one?